brimdata/zui/docs/Joining-Data.md

 being the creation of a [ZNG](https://github.com/brimsec/zq/tree/master/zng/docs)-format log that can be imported into Brim if desired.

-# Prepping tools & test data
+# Prepping Tools & Test Data

 For this cookbook, we've sought to employ a join-ready data source that readers can access and follow along with.
-As many Brim users are already familiar with [Zeek](https://zeek.org/), we've therefore opted to employ logs from the Zeek package [SPL-SPT](https://github.com/micrictor/spl-spt), which provides data about paylods in SSL-encrypted connections.
+As many Brim users are already familiar with [Zeek](https://zeek.org/), we've therefore opted to employ logs from the Zeek package [SPL-SPT](https://github.com/micrictor/spl-spt), which provides data about payloads in SSL-encrypted connections.
 The records produced by the package include a `uid` value that could be joined to other well-known Zeek record types that also include the `uid`, such as `ssl` or `conn`.
-This would allow the SPL-SPT data to appear as additional columns on these records as an alternative to pivoting between the separate logs streams.
+This would allow the SPL-SPT data to appear as additional columns on these records as an alternative to pivoting in Brim between the separate logs streams.

 As example input data, we'll use the same publicly-available pcap [2020-09-01-Emotet-epoch-3-infection-with-Trickbot-gtag-mor119.pcap.zip](https://www.malware-traffic-analysis.net/2020/09/02/2020-09-01-Emotet-epoch-3-infection-with-Trickbot-gtag-mor119.pcap.zip)